montmartre paris

 About Montmartre Paris Walking Tour

 Discover a bohemian side of Paris by taking a guided tour of Montmartre.
 See the tallest hill in Paris and enjoy a walk through the unique artsy neighborhood while listening to its fascinating secrets from your expert local guide.
-Don’t miss the chance to see iconic sites such as Sacré-Coeur Basilica and the Moulin Rouge cabaret.
+Don't miss the chance to see iconic sites such as Sacré-Coeur Basilica and Place du Tertre.

 DESCRIPTION